 Results of Detraining

-Control group experienced no significant decreases.
+The control group experienced no significant decreases.

 “The results of this study suggest that children can increase their strength in response to a short-term, progressive resistance training program, but the gains are largely impermanent and begin to regress toward untrained control group values when the training program stops.”